sagebind/dockerfiles/rust/README.md

-# rust-build
+# rust
-Rust build environment and cross-compiler
+Rust build environment and cross-compiler.

 A Docker image configured with a full Rust build environment.
 Includes `rustc` and `cargo`, and is set up with cross-compiling enabled for common targets.
 Included are also C/C++ compilers and linkers for compiling for GNU ABI targets, such as `mingw` for Windows.